-With GDP forecast to rise 6.5 percent annually over the next 20 years, China will continue to serve as a growth engine for the global economy.
-China's share of world GDP will continue to increase over the next several decades.
+With GDP forecast to rise 6.4 percent per year over the next 20 years, China’s share of the total world GDP is expected to grow from 8.5 percent today to 16 percent by 2032.
 As Chinese incomes converge toward those in the historical industrialized nations, an expanding middle class will expect to enjoy a comparable standard of living and consumption patterns.

 Air traffic continues to be robust.
 In 2012, traffic to, from, and within China increased 10.6 percent, according to the CAAC.
 Domestic traffic accounted for 78 percent of the total, international for 20 percent, and the remaining 2 percent was to Hong Kong, Macau, and Taiwan.
 Over the next 20 years, international travel will grow faster than domestic travel, increasing at an annual rate of 7.2 percent, compared to 6.8 percent for domestic travel.